-Generally we collect personal information when you make an application to become an AFTA Member or apply to become an AFTA Travel Accreditation Scheme (ATAS) participant.
-We may also collect personal information when you email us, write to us, call us or register with us for courses or another service provided by AFTA.
+Generally, we collect personal information when you make an application to become an ATIA Member or apply to become or continue as an Australian Travel Accreditation Scheme (ATAS) participant.
+We may also collect personal information when you email us, write to us, call us or register with us for courses or another service provided by ATIA.

 This personal information may include your full name, agency name, phone and fax numbers, e-mail address and street and postal address.

-Our websites afta.com.au and atas.com.au also records other information as well.
+Our websites atia.travel and atas.com.au also records other information as well.
 This information is used to improve the structure and performance of the site and to provide users with an improved service.

 Note on using our internet sites concerning ‘Cookies’